alecdhuse/homoglyph_tools/README.md

 For example a lowercase l looks similar to an uppercase I.

 ## What is a homoglyph attack?
-A homoglyph attack is malicious use of similar looking characters to try to fool someone.
-This is often done with punycode URLs to make the mresemble legitimate websites.
+A homoglyph attack is the malicious use of similar-looking characters to fool someone.
+This is often done with Punycode URLs to make them resemble legitimate websites.

 ## Usage Example
 ```